reduxjs/redux/docs/recipes/CodeSplitting.md

     // Create a store with the root reducer function being the one exposed by the manager. const store = createStore(reducerManager.reduce, initialState);

-    store.reducerManager = reducerManager;
+    // Optional: Put the reducer manager on the store so it is easily accessible store.reducerManager = reducerManager;
 }
 ```